Skip to main content

 Hello lovelies, last weekend we were on the road again and I'm so happy to tell you all about it today.
 We weren't traveling alone, you see – we'd been invited to Ticino along with 7 other blogger families by Ticino Turismo.
 Each family had a different program; we were based in the 3 towns of Lugano, Locarno, and Bellinzona, and there was lots to experience and discover.

 But first to the start of the trip, because for us it began with a shared train ride from Zurich.
 In a special compartment reserved just for us bloggers.
 It was great to get to know the people in charge at Ticino Tourismus and the other blogger families there already.
 The children hit it off right away, so an entertaining train ride was guaranteed.
-It went by almost too quickly, though — we'd barely come out of the Gotthard Tunnel when it was already time to get off.
+It went by almost too quickly, though – we'd barely come out of the Gotthard Tunnel when it was already time to get off.
 I was surprised; I'd really never traveled to Ticino so comfortably and quickly before.
 No traffic jam in sight, and the trip through the longest railway tunnel in the world is something special too.
-A thank-you also to the lovely lunch box from Rapelli that we received on the train — a vegan package was made up especially for us, very thoughtful!
+The Gotthard Base Tunnel, which opened in 2016, is at 57 km the longest railway tunnel in the world.
+A thank-you also to the lovely lunch box from Rapelli that we received on the train – a vegan package was made up especially for us, very thoughtful!

 IMG 0397IMG 0388